MannyLama/word-merger/README.md

 <br>

-_Total time spent on this project approx X hours._
+_Total time spent on this project approx 6 hours._